 You’re right on the Indian Ocean here.
 Durban itself is pretty spread out, but there’s lots happening in places like the harbour, there are great breakfast beach cafes, and an amazing food scene.
 Little India in Musgrave is now world-famous, and you can get yellow potato curries for under £2.
 Mostly, this coastal city comes with a relaxed beach feel.
 Florida Road is the main strip with lovely, white-painted colonial architecture and plenty going on.
 You’ll see locals meeting here in the day, endless bars and restaurants, and a good buzz once the sun goes down.
 There’s also the Durban Botanic Gardens, Suncoast Casino complex, uShaka Marine World.

 We stayed at the Southern Sun Elangeni.
 It’s a glitzy high-rise that’s right on the beach.
 It offers amazing sea views from the poolside terrace and from all of its rooms, so I’d definitely recommend it.
-The weather was also gorgeous, so we got to sample local outdoor braii barbecues.
+The weather was also gorgeous, so we got to sample local outdoor braai barbecues.

 Cape Town won me over for its setting alone.
 It’s beachfront, artsy, interesting, and set in the humbling shadow of Table Mountain.
 I flew direct from Durban and stayed about a week.